-The Mission of Pontifex University is to provide high-quality online and blended-modality educational programs that have as their foundation the teachings and disciplines of the Roman Catholic Church.
+The Mission of Pontifex University is to form students in the teaching and disciplines of the Roman Catholic Church through high-quality online and blended modality educational programs.

 Pontifex is a Roman Catholic institution, loyal to the Magisterium and grounded in the Catholic intellectual tradition.
 It offers faith-based, high quality courses at low cost; for credit or for personal enrichment.